Epyon01P/Peak-Power-Indicator/README.md

   Measures room lux and drives auto-brightness behavior.

 - **Enclosure:** custom 3D-printed housing
-  [Printables model](https://www.printables.com/model/1467547-led-ambient-lamp-wled-esp32-d1-mini-usb-c) used for this project.
+  I designed a [specific enclosure](https://www.printables.com/model/1677923-peak-power-indicator-light) for this project you can download from Printables.
-  The enclosure is selected specifically because it fits the Wemos S2 Mini, BH1750 module, and AZDelivery LED ring, includes a small ambient-light window to reduce LED self-interference on the sensor, and diffuses light to keep the device unobtrusive.
+  The enclosure fits the Wemos S2 Mini, BH1750 module, and AZDelivery LED ring, includes a small ambient-light window to reduce LED self-interference on the sensor, and diffuses light to keep the device unobtrusive.

 Notes: